doitintl/doit-eks-lens-helm-chart/README.md

     helm repo add doit-eks-lens https://doitintl.github.io/doit-eks-lens-helm-chart/

-If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.You can then run `helm search repo doit-eks-lens` to see the charts.
+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo doit-eks-lens` to see the charts.

 To generate templates: